KonishchevDmitry/binup/README.md

 All installed tools are registered in `~/.config/binup/config.yaml` which you may edit manually. binup uses [nondestructive](https://github.com/udoprog/nondestructive/) for config editing, so it tries to preserve the configuration file structure and comments.

-When a tool is registered in the configuration file, you may install/reinstall/upgrade it by its name: `binup install|upgrade $name`.
-If tool name is not specified, binup installs/upgrades all the registered tools.
+When tool is registered in the configuration file, you may install/reinstall/upgrade it by name: `binup install|upgrade $name`.
+If tool name is not specified, binup installs/upgrades all registered tools.

 Except for the configuration file, binup is fully stateless: it doesn't save any information about installed binaries.
 Instead, is always checks the actual state of the apps: if binary is missing, it installs it.
 When the binary is already installed, it runs it with `--version` argument and tries to parse its actual version to compare with the latest release.
 If it fails to determine the version (the tool might not have `--version` flag), binup relies on binary file modification time, always setting it to update time of the downloaded release archive.